Griffin & Howe

 Griffin & Howe, Inc. is an American firearms manufacturer headquartered in Andover, New Jersey.
-Founded in 1923 by Seymour Griffin, a New York City cabinetmaker, and James V. Howe, foreman of the machine shop at the Frankford Arsenal in Pennsylvania.
+Founded in 1923 by Seymour Robert Griffin, a New York City cabinetmaker, and James Virgil Howe, foreman of the machine shop at the Frankford Arsenal in Pennsylvania.

 History

 Griffin was employed as the in-house carpenter and cabinetmaker at the Hotel Bretton Hall in Manhattan at 2346 Broadway.
-In 1910 Griffin, having read of the African safari of Theodore Roosevelt and his use of a sporterized Springfield 30-06, decided to turn his own Springfield rifle into a sporter.
-He purchased a French walnut blank from Von Lengerke & Detmold.
-In his spare time at the woodwork shop of Bretton Hall, Griffin continued to produce restocked Springfield rifles.
+In 1910 Griffin, having read of Theodore Roosevelt's use of a sporterized .30-03 Springfield on a safari to Kenya and Uganda, decided to turn his own M1903 Springfield rifle into a sporter.
+He purchased a Circassian walnut blank from Von Lengerke & Detmold.
+In his spare time at the woodwork shop of Bretton Hall, Griffin continued to manufacture gunstocks converting surplus military M1903 Springfield rifles to sporting rifles.
+Griffin's distinctive hand-checkered Circassian walnut gunstocks featured schnabel fore-ends and a unique downward-angled slope cut into the right side of the stock parallel to the bolt ejection port.
+A few of these rifles featured engraving by R.J.
+Kornbrath.
+Early rifles were unmarked until Griffin began using a small S.R.Grffin New York banner in 1922.

 Colonel Townsend Whelen who was then in command of the Frankford Arsenal in Philadelphia, Pennsylvania. played a large role in the inception of the company.
 In April 1923 Col. Whelen told Griffin about the talents of the head of the machine shop at the arsenal, James Virgil Howe, and suggested that they combine their skills to produce custom rifles.
 Also assisting, and providing the necessary startup capital, were James M. Holsworth, and James L. Gerry.
 On June 1, 1923 Griffin & Howe opened its doors and built rifles out of a New York City loft.
+The partnership was short-lived, for Howe left the firm in September of that year to work for Hoffman Arms Company of Cleveland, Ohio; but Howe's name remained on the hundreds of M1903 Springfield and Gewehr 98 rifle actions converted through the 1920's.